-The following table shows the most important gaps between the CRR default definition and the NPE definition. (for the purpose of supervisory reporting under the EBA ITS).
-Practice shows that some institutions have tried to align their implementation of the default definition with the NPE definition in order to streamline processes and unify definitions foster the convergence of the two definitions, also in light of the recent regulatory developments regarding the definition of default.
+The following table shows the most important gaps between the CRR default definition and the NPE definition.
+Practice shows that some institutions have tried to align their implementation of the default definition with the NPE definition in order to streamline processes and unify definitions.